Ukraine marks Independence Day

-Ukraine's Independence Day is celebrated annually on August 24 to honour the adoption of the Act of Declaration of Independence of Ukraine by the Verkhovna Rada of the Ukrainian Soviet Socialist Republic in 1991.
+Ukraine’s Independence Day is celebrated to honor the adoption of the Act of Declaration of Independence of Ukraine by the Verkhovna Rada of the Ukrainian Soviet Socialist Republic in 1991.
 The Act is a political and legal document that certified the new status of Ukraine.

 In the 17th century, the Cossack state began to form on the territory of modern Ukraine.
 The Cossacks fought for Ukraine’s independence for more than a hundred years, but they never managed to achieve it.
 In the 18th century, the Ukrainian people lost their statehood and came to be within the two empires – the Russian Empire and the Austria Empire – for the next two hundred years.

 In the 19th - early 20th centuries, the Ukrainian national movement evolved and led to the Ukrainian revolution of 1917-1921 and the revival of Ukrainian statehood.
 The Central Council of Ukraine was formed and proclaimed with its Third Universal the establishment of the Ukrainian People’s Republic.
 The Fourth Universal declared the independence of the Ukrainian People’s Republic.
 In 1919, the Unification Act was signed by the Ukrainian People's Republic and the West Ukrainian People’s Republic and declared the unity of the Ukrainian lands.
 However, the Ukrainian People’s Republic did not last long.

 The Ukrainian people lost a chance to have their own state till the end of the 20th century.

 After the August coup in Moscow, seeing the danger looming over Ukraine and continuing the millennial tradition of state formation, Ukraine’s independence was proclaimed at an extraordinary sitting of the Verkhovna Rada of the Ukrainian Soviet Socialist Republic on August 24, 1991.